 Section 7.
 Exclusions.

-- A. Sections 2 and 4 of this chapter do not apply to any duly authorized city, State, or Federal law enforcement officer in the performance of official duties. - B. Section 5 of this chapter does not apply to duly authorized city, State, or Federal law enforcement officers under the following circumstances: - 1.
-When the use of the firearm is necessary to protect oneself, a prisoner, another officer or a citizen from a dangerous and felonious assault; - 2.
-When the use of a firearm is necessary to prevent a person who has committed a felony from escaping; - 3.
-When the use of a firearm is necessary to dispose of unclaimed or rabid dog as otherwise defined in this code. - C. Under no circumstances shall an officer fire upon any person who is attempting to escape arrest on a misdemeanor or lesser charge. - D. Section 4 of this chapter does not apply to a person who is: - 1.
-Firing a firearm in justifiable defense of himself or of others or of property or otherwise in accordance with law; - 2.
-Sighting a firearm at a time and location approved by the council; - 3.
-Who is engaged in subsistence activities, and - 4.
-At such times as designated by the council such as New Year's Eve.
+A. Sections 2 and 4 of this Chapter do not apply to any duly authorized City, State, or Federal law enforcement officer or other City designated personnel, in the performance of official duties.

+- B. Section 5 of this Chapter does not apply to duly authorized City, State, or Federal law enforcement officers or other City designated personnel, under the following circumstances: - 1.
+When the use of the firearm is necessary to protect oneself, a prisoner, another officer or a citizen from a dangerous and felonious assault: - 2. when the use of a firearm is necessary to prevent a person who has committed a felony from escaping;

+- 3. when the use of a firearm is necessary to dispose of unclaimed or rabid dog as otherwise defined in this Code. - C. Under no circumstances shall an officer fire upon any person who is attempting to escape arrest on a misdemeanor or lesser charge. - D. Section 4 of this Chapter does not apply to a person who is: - 1. firing a firearm in justifiable defense of himself or of others or of property or otherwise in accordance with law; - 2. sighting a firearm at a time and location approved by the Council; - 3. who is engaged in subsistence activities, and - 4. at such times as designated by the Council such as New Year's Eve.
+(Ord.
+01-01)